icarot/NSE_scripts/README.md

 **docker-api-exposed.nse**: Verify if a Docker API is running on a host, also list all containers activated.

 **dkron-discovery.nse**: Verify if a dKron service is running on a host, also will inform the installed version.

+**jupyter-notebook-discovery.nse**: Verify if a Jupyter Notebook is running on a host.